rrbuchholz/hires-qfed-process/README.md

 *** Needs to be split into 2 processing parts for high resolution for the IVOC.

 This step will take approximately 2 hours or more.
 At the end of this step, you should have 55 emission files.
+(Note: not all 55 emission files are needed for simulations, but are produced in the process).

 ## Step 4:
 Upload the 0.1 degree files to glade filesystem: